 CoSo has further committed to refer unresolved privacy complaints under the EU-US Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY Shield, located in the United States and operated by BBB National Programs.
 If your inquiry or complaint does not involve human resource data and you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://www.bbb.org/EU-privacy-shield/for-eu-consumers/ for more information and to file a complaint.
 This service is provided free of charge to you.

 Should your complaint remain fully or partially unresolved after a review by CoSo, BBB EU Privacy Shield and the relevant DPA, you may be able to, under certain conditions, seek arbitration before the Privacy Shield Panel.
 For more information, please visit https://www.privacyshield.gov.

 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed by CoSo, and your inquiry or complaint involves human resource data, you may have your complaint considered by an independent recourse mechanism: for EU/EEA Data Subjects, a panel established by the EU data protection authorities (“DPA Panel”).
 To do so, you should contact the state or national data protection or labor authority in the jurisdiction where you work.
 CoSo agrees to cooperate and comply with the decisions of the DPA Panel.

-If you have any questions about this Privacy Statement, or if you would like to request access to Personal Data that we may maintain about you, please contact: CoSo Privacy Office (Security@CoSoCloud.com).
+If you have any questions about this Privacy Statement, or if you would like to request access to Personal Data that we may maintain about you, please contact CoSo’s Privacy Office at (privacy@CoSoCloud.com).